toal13/toal13.github.io/README.md

 # An interactive travel experience made with JavaScript
+In this project we have to create an interactive experience with JavaScript.

 Embark on an interactive text adventure game!
-After a long flight, you've arrived on a remote island.
 Throughout your journey from the airport to the hotel, you'll progress the story by making choices.
 However, adventures are unpredictable.

 Game Features:
 Multiple Endings: The story changes based on your choices.
-Item Collection: Find and use specific items to advance your adventure.
 Background Images: Each scene features background images.

 How to Play:
 Progress the story through text and buttons.